teaching-repositories/cloudcore/docs/policies/privacy.md

 - Privacy
 - Data Protection
 - User Consent
-description: '## Policy Statements  CloudCore is committed to protecting the privacy of our customers.'
+description: 'Policy Statements  CloudCore is committed to protecting the privacy of our customers.'
 title: Privacy and Consent
 ---